Oneflow-Inc/oneflow-documentation/en/docs/parallelism/01_introduction.md

 ![matmul](./imgs/matmul_logical.png)

-In the single machine single card training situaiton, the above matrix multiplication first calculates $out$, passes $out$ to the next layer, and finally calculates $loss$, and then in the backpropagation process, gets $\frac{\partial loss}{\partial w}$, which then be used to update $w$.
+In the single-node single-GPU training, the above matrix multiplication first calculates $out$, passes $out$ to the next layer, and finally calculates $loss$, and then in the backpropagation process, gets $\frac{\partial loss}{\partial w}$, which then be used to update $w$.

-In distributed training, there are "**Data Parallelism**" and "**Model Parallelism**" strategies depending on whether $x$ or $w$ is partitioned.
+In distributed training, there are "**data parallelism**" and "**model parallelism**" strategies depending on whether $x$ or $w$ is partitioned.
 In the next section, we will introduce common strategies for parallelism.

 ### Data Parallelism

 Data parallelism slices $x$, while the model parameter $w$ on each device is complete and consistent.
 As shown in the figure below, $x$ is split evenly into two devices by dimension 0, each with a full $w$.

-In this way, the output on each device is only half the logical output, which shape is $2\times8$.
+In this way, the output on each device is only half of the logical output, which shape is $2\times8$.
 The output on both devices combind together to produce the logically complete output.

 ![Data Paralelism](./imgs/matmul_data_paralelism.png)

-Note that because the data is distributed to two devices, the backpropagation process will get different values for $\frac{\partial loss}{\partial w}$, if the models are updated directly using the gradients on each device, it would cause the models on the two devices to be inconsistent, and the training would be meaningless(Which model should be used?).
+Note that because the data is distributed to two devices, the backpropagation process will get different values for $\frac{\partial loss}{\partial w}$, if the models are updated directly using the gradients on each device, it would cause the models on the two devices to be inconsistent, and the training would be meaningless (Then which model should be used?).

-Therefore, in the process of backpropagation under data parallelism strategy, the gradients on each device should do [AllReduce](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#allreduce) before use, which ensures the model on each device is always consistent.
+Therefore, in the process of backpropagation under data parallelism strategy, the gradients on each device should do [AllReduce](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#allreduce) before using, which ensures the models on each device are always consistent.

 When the dataset is large and the model is small, and the communication cost for the gradients synchronization is small in the backpropagation process, so it is more advantageous to choose data parallelism in this situation.
 For example, the common vision classification model, such as ResNet50, is more suitable to use data parallelism strategy.

 ### Model Parallelism

-When the neural network is very large, the cost of gradients synchronization will be very high, moreover, the network may be too large to be stored in a single computing device, then the model parallelism strategy can be used.
+When the neural network is huge, the cost of gradients synchronization will be high, moreover, the network may be too large to be stored in a single computing device, then the model parallelism strategy can be used.

-The so called model parallelism is that the data on each device is complete and consistent, while the model $w$ is split into different devices, each device only has a part of the model, all the parts of model on the computing device put together forms the complete model.
+In model parallelism, the data on each device is complete and consistent, while the model $w$ is split into different devices, each device only has a part of the model, and all the parts of model on the computing device put together forms the complete model.

 As shown in the figure below, $w$ is split evenly into two devices by the first dimension, each with a full $x$.
 The output on both devices also needs to be combind together to get the logical output.